Learn how to set up the Android Emulator to test your app on a virtual Android device.

 2

-Open the Android Studio app, click More Actions and then select SDK Manager.
+Open the Android Studio app, click More Actions and select SDK Manager.

 3